-Excessive Absences.
-A student must be in attendance a minimum of ninety percent (90%) of the time.
-When a student's attendance rate falls below this percentage, he/she will be placed on an Attendance Contract.

-School sponsored activities, field trips, religious holidays, bereavement days, required court appearances, medically required absence, and suspension will not be used in the compiling of the ninety (90%) minimum attendance figure.
-Verification of these absences must be submitted to the Attendance Office within two days of the student's return to school.

-When a student's attendance rate falls below the stated minimum percentage, the attendance administrator will meet with the student to notify his/her parent(s)/guardian(s) shall receive notification during this process.

-In the event a student accumulates a total of six (6) absences in a course, that student will be placed on credit review.
+- A. A student must be in attendance a minimum of ninety percent (90%) of the time.
+When a student's attendance rate falls below this percentage, he/she will be placed on an Attendance Contract (Refer to Item 3c below). - B. School sponsored activities, field trips, religious holidays, bereavement days, required court appearances, medically required absence, and suspension will not be used in the compiling of the ninety (90%) minimum attendance figure.
+Verification of these absences must be submitted to the Attendance Office within two days of the student's return to school. - C. When a student's attendance rate falls below the stated minimum percentage, the attendance administrator will meet with the student to notify him/her Parent(s)Guardian(s) shall receive notification during this process. - D. In the event a student accumulates a total of six (6) absences in a course, that student will be placed on credit review.
 In order to retain the privilege of earning both his/her grade earned and credit for a class, a student must not exceed a total of six (6) absences or the allotted amount of absences.
 If a student violates the contract, but receives a passing grade in the class, a letter grade of "FC" will appear on his/her transcript.
-Further, the student's overall GPA will be affected as the "FC" will count as a 0.0.
+Further, the student's overall G.P.A. will be affected as the "FC" will count as a 0.0.

 In the event the student wishes to appeal the grade received; the student will have to produce documentation of the extenuating circumstances that contributed to the excessive absences.
-All appeals must be filed within five (5) business days of the receiving the final grade in the course.
+All appeals must be filed within five (5) business days of the receiving the final grade in the course-